twentiecker/google_arcade/Get_Started_with_Sensitive_Data_Protection_Challenge_Lab/Get_Started_with_Sensitive_Data_Protection_Challenge_Lab.md

    - InfoTypes to transform: Any detected infoTypes defined in an inspection template or inspect config that are not specified in other rules
 3. SAVE
    ![alt text](image.png)
-4. Expand Transformation rule.
-InfoTypes to transform: Any detected infoTypes defined in an inspection template or inspect config that are not specified in other rules
+4. Expand Transformation rule, at section InfoTypes to transform: Any detected infoTypes defined in an inspection template or inspect config that are not specified in other rules
    ![alt text](image-1.png)

 ### Run again the following Commands in CloudShell